openvinotoolkit/nncf/examples/experimental/onnx/README.md

 | InceptionV3 (GoogleNetV3) |      77.45%       |          77.31%          |
 |      SqueezenetV1.1       |      58.19%       |          57.73%          |

-##
+## Measuring the performance of the original and quantized models

-If you would like to compare the perfomance of the original model and quantized one, you could use [benchmark_tool](https://github.com/openvinotoolkit/openvino/tree/master/tools/benchmark_tool).
+If you would like to compare the performance of the original model and quantized one, you could use [benchmark_tool](https://github.com/openvinotoolkit/openvino/tree/master/tools/benchmark_tool).

-Use the following command to get the model perfomance numbers.
+Use the following command to get the model performance numbers:

 ```
 benchmark_app -m <ONNX model>